soorajsunil777/Visual-Components/01_Library_Development_and_Testing/05 Flexible Transport System (FTS)/README.md

 </div>

 <div align="center">
-  <i>Figure 18: Servo controller — carrier movement demo</i>
+  <i>Figure 18: Servo controller based carrier movement demo</i>
 </div>

 <br>

-Because every carrier in servo controller mode advances on the same servo clock, a central supervisor can reason about all carrier positions on one timeline and hand out safe position windows — the foundation for the collision avoidance described next.
+Because every carrier in servo controller mode advances on the same servo clock, a central supervisor can reason about all carrier positions on one timeline and hand out safe position windows - the foundation for the collision avoidance described next.

 ---